YusukeIwaki/playwright-ruby-client/documentation/docs/api/request.md

 # Request

 Whenever the page sends a request for a network resource the following sequence of events are emitted by [Page](./page):
 - [`event: Page.request`] emitted when the request is issued by the page.
 - [`event: Page.response`] emitted when/if the response status and headers are received for the request.
 - [`event: Page.requestFinished`] emitted when the response body is downloaded and the request is complete.

 If request fails at some point, then instead of `'requestfinished'` event (and possibly instead of 'response' event), the  [`event: Page.requestFailed`] event is emitted.

-**NOTE**: HTTP Error responses, such as 404 or 503, are still successful responses from HTTP standpoint, so request will complete↵with `'requestfinished'` event.
+**NOTE**: HTTP Error responses, such as 404 or 503, are still successful responses from HTTP standpoint, so request will complete with `'requestfinished'` event.

 If request gets a 'redirect' response, the request is successfully finished with the `requestfinished` event, and a new request is  issued to a redirected url.